tianzong-cheng/roller_locomotion/README.md

-# Template for Isaac Lab Projects
+# Roller Skate Robot Locomotion via Deep Reinforcement Learning

 ## Overview

-This project/repository serves as a template for building projects or extensions based on Isaac Lab.
-It allows you to develop in an isolated environment, outside of the core Isaac Lab repository.

-**Key Features:**

-- `Isolation` Work outside the core Isaac Lab repository, ensuring that your development efforts remain self-contained.
-- `Flexibility` This template is set up to allow your code to be run as an extension in Omniverse.

-**Keywords:** extension, template, isaaclab
+This repository provides an implementation for training a self-designed roller skate robot to perform locomotion tasks using deep reinforcement learning.
+The environment setup, training configuration, and evaluation scripts are built on top of the Isaac Lab simulation framework.
+The goal is to enable agile and stable movement for a custom roller skate robot agent in simulated environments, leveraging modern RL algorithms and robotics best practices.

 ## Installation

-- Install Isaac Lab by following the [installation guide](https://isaac-sim.github.io/IsaacLab/main/source/setup/installation/index.html).
+- Install Isaac Lab v2.3.0 by following the [installation guide](https://isaac-sim.github.io/IsaacLab/v2.3.0/source/setup/installation/index.html).
   We recommend using the conda installation as it simplifies calling Python scripts from the terminal.

 - Clone or copy this project/repository separately from the Isaac Lab installation (i.e. outside the `IsaacLab` directory):